 - Aggressive driving and road rage: Aggressive driving doesn’t just drive other drivers crazy; it can kill you, too.
 In 56% of fatal crashes, aggressive driving is to blame.
 This can include driving recklessly, improper following, erratic lane changing, or failure to observe traffic laws.
 Aggressive driving can also graduate into road rage, making an even more dangerous situation as drivers race, intentionally crash, or taunt each other.
 It can even lead to violence on the road.
 Even when your patience is tested, it’s safer to practice courteous driving at all times.

 - Not driving for the weather: Posted speed limits are just that: limits.
 It’s the fastest you should safely be able to drive under ideal conditions.
 But the fact is that you won’t always be driving under ideal conditions.
 You may be driving in the dark, rain, snow, sleet, even ice or hail.
 And that can lead to slippery and dangerous conditions that make it very hazardous to stick to the speed limit.
 Be smart about how you’re driving, and consider whether you should slow down to stay safe during inclement weather and other driving challenges.

-While driving can prove deadly or dangerous in any condition, safe drivers avoid making dangerous mistakes like drunk driving, texting, or not wearing a seatbelt.
-Avoid these seriously dangerous driving mistakes to make your next trip on the road safer.
+While driving can prove deadly or dangerous in any condition, safe drivers avoid making hazardous mistakes like drunk driving, texting, or not wearing a seatbelt.
+Avoid these dangerous driving mistakes to make your next trip on the road safer.